noah-nuebling/github-actions-test/Readme.md

 <!--Use this second br when theres text above the first header -->
 <br>

+Make Mouse Fix is the most powerful, streamlined, optimized ...

+Mac Mouse Fix is a driver for regular third party mice that aims to be at the same level of quality and integration with macOS as Apples native Trackpad drivers.

+It also aims to bring very powerful customization options to your mouse while still being extremly easy to use.

+My goal is to make Mac Mouse Fix the best mouse driver of all time.
+Currently it's still lacking some features, but I think it already offers the best implementation of the features which it does have.

 ??
 Mac Mouse Fix I want to make the best mouse driver ever!
 I think it's pretty gewd already. ??
 Mac Mouse Fix I want to make the best mouse driver ever!
 I think it's pretty gewd already.??
 Mac Mouse Fix I want to make the best mouse driver ever!
 I think it's pretty gewd already.??
 Mac Mouse Fix I want to make the best mouse driver ever!
 I think it's pretty gewd already.??
 Mac Mouse Fix I want to make the best mouse driver ever!
 I think it's pretty gewd already.??
 Mac Mouse Fix I want to make the best mouse driver ever!
 I think it's pretty gewd already.??
 Mac Mouse Fix I want to make the best mouse driver ever!
 I think it's pretty gewd already.

 ### Table of Contents